PUPILS and staff at Clovenfords enjoyed their first day of school this week.

 Bert told us: "It's marvellous.
 A lot different from the Caddonfoot school I started at in 1923."

 Caddonfoot Primary closed last month after 137 years of teaching youngsters from around the Clovenfords area.

 A celebration was held on the final day of last term - but headteacher Alison Sutherland admitted her staff were glad to be relocating up the road.
-She told the Border Telegraph: "The staff and pupils at Caddonfoot Primary have been working in very cramped conditions for a number of years so we are obviously delighted to finally be in our new school today.
+She said: "The staff and pupils at Caddonfoot Primary have been working in very cramped conditions for a number of years so we are obviously delighted to finally be in our new school today.